Single Sign On

 JobRunr Pro's dashboard integrates seamlessly with OpenID

 JobRunr Pro Enterprise comes with out-of-the-box Single Sign On (SSO) support and adds the possibility to protect the dashboard from prying eyes.
-Using the OpenId Connect Integration, you can decide which users have access and has fine grained authorization rules that be sued for role based access control, e.g., readOnly, allowAll, …
+Using the OpenId Connect Integration, you can decide which users have access and has fine grained authorization rules that be used for role based access control, e.g., readOnly, allowAll, …

 Please consult our Secure your JobRunr Dashboard with your OpenID Provider guide to get started with JobRunr Pro and your OpenID provider of choice.